 First be sure to carefully observe the bird of prey from afar to be sure that the bird is in fact in need of help.
-In the late spring many young birds will be 'fledging' the nest and learning to fly.
+In the late spring to early summer many young birds will be 'fledging' the nest and learning to fly.
 If this is the case, mom and dad are nearby still feeding the young, and there is no need to intervene.
 The young birds typically only spend a day or two on the ground before figuring out how to fly.

 Signs a bird of prey may be in distress include:- sitting on the ground